Megumi Fushiguro: Powers and abilities

 Megumi is proficient in hand-to-hand combat, defaulting to weaponry and Cursed Techniques in battle.
-His primary ability is the Ten Shadows Technique, inherited from the Zenin family, allowing him to summon friendly cursed spirits that will fight against anything considered a threat.
-His cursed spirit allies, called "shikigami", are a variety of animals used in fighting including Divine Dogs which have a heightened sense of smell attuned to curses, Nue (an electric bird-like creature), a Toad, a Max Elephant, and a Great Serpent.
-His Domain Expansion, a powerful technique creating an area around them amplifying a personalized curse technique, is called Chimera Shadow Garden, covering the ground in a shadowy liquid form allowing him to call up shikigami with ease and summon multiple at the same time, using their skills to overwhelm enemy attackers.
+His primary ability is the Ten Shadows Technique, inherited from the Zenin family, allowing him to summon friendly Cursed Spirits that will fight against anything considered a threat.
+His cursed spirit allies, called "Shikigami", are a variety of animals used in combat including Divine Dogs which have a heightened sense of smell attuned to Curses, Nue (a large owl-like creature capable of using electricity), a large Toad, an Elephant, a Giant Serpent, a swarm of Rabbits, a large Deer, and Ox.
+His Domain Expansion, a powerful technique creating an area around them amplifying a personalized Cursed Technique, is called Chimera Shadow Garden, covering the ground in a shadowy liquid form allowing him to call up shikigami with ease and summon multiple at the same time, using their skills to overwhelm enemy attackers.

+When a Shikigami of the Ten Shadows are completely destroyed or killed, they cannot be summoned or manifested ever again.
+However, all the power left behind by the destroyed/deceased shikigami are passed on to others, making them stronger and faster.
+As shown with the Divine Dogs, when the white Divine Dog died after being killed by a special grade cursed spirit in chapter 6, it's black twin inherited its power, taking on a form of a large bicolor Werewolf.